Iraqi insurgency (2003–2011): Schism between foreign fighters and native Iraqi insurgency

-Large-scale terrorist attacks against civilians carried out by foreign fighters, as well as the interpretation of Islam that they attempt to impose on the local population in areas under their control, have increasingly turned Iraqis against them, in some cases breaking out into open fighting between different groups in the insurgency.
-There are signs that local Islamist insurgent groups have also increasingly caused the population to turn against them.
+Large-scale terrorist attacks against civilians carried out by foreign fighters, as well as the interpretation of Islam that they attempted to impose on the local population in areas under their control, increasingly turned Iraqis against them, in some cases breaking out into open fighting between different groups in the insurgency.
+There were signs that local Islamist insurgent groups have also increasingly caused the population to turn against them.

-Opinions differ on how broad this schism is.
+Opinions differed on how broad this schism was.
 Terrorism expert Jessica Stern warned that; "In the run-up to the war, most Iraqis viewed the foreign volunteers who were rushing in to fight against America as troublemakers, and Saddam Hussein's forces reportedly killed many of them."
-This opinion contradicts Iraqi scholar Mustapha Alani, who says that these foreigners are increasingly welcomed by the public, especially in the former Ba'athist strongholds north of Baghdad.
+This contradicted Iraqi scholar Mustapha Alani, who said that these foreigners were increasingly welcomed by the public, especially in the former Ba'athist strongholds north of Baghdad.

-While some have noted an alliance of convenience that existed between the foreign fighters and the native Sunni insurgents, there are signs that the foreign militants, especially those who follow Zarqawi, are increasingly unpopular among the native fighters.
+While some noted an alliance of convenience that existed between the foreign fighters and the native Sunni insurgents, there were signs that the foreign militants, especially those who followed al-Zarqawi, were increasingly unpopular among the native fighters.
 In the run-up to the December 2005 elections, Sunni fighters were warning al-Qaeda members and foreign fighters not to attack polling stations.
 One former Ba'athist told Reuters; "Sunnis should vote to make political gains.
 We have sent leaflets telling al-Qaeda that they will face us if they attack voters."
-An unnamed Sunni leader was quoted commenting on Zarqawi; "Zarqawi is an American, Israeli and Iranian agent who is trying to keep our country unstable so that the Sunnis will keep facing occupation."
+An unnamed Sunni leader was quoted commenting on al-Zarqawi; "[al-]Zarqawi is an American, Israeli and Iranian agent who is trying to keep our country unstable so that the Sunnis will keep facing occupation."